-- Section 4.
+Section 4.
 The act is amended by adding sections to read: Section 5.1.
+Encryption required.

-Encryption required. - (a) General rule.--State employees and State agency contractor employees shall, while working with personal information on behalf of the Commonwealth or otherwise conducting official business on behalf of the Commonwealth, utilize encryption or other appropriate and risk-based security measures to protect the transmission of personal information over the Internet from being viewed or modified by a AN UNAUTHORIZED third party. - (b) Transmission policy.
-The Governor's Office of proper encryption and transmission by State agencies under the
+(a) General rule.--State employees and State agency contractor employees shall, while working with personal information on behalf of the Commonwealth or otherwise conducting official business on behalf of the Commonwealth, utilize encryption or other appropriate and risk-based security measures to protect the transmission of personal information over the Internet from being viewed or modified by a AN UNAUTHORIZED third party.

+(b) Transmission policy.
+The Governor's Office of Administration shall develop and maintain a policy to govern the proper encryption and transmission by State agencies under the Governor's jurisdiction of data which includes personal information.